 - Deliverability Safeguards: 3.5/5

 Price: 5/5 – The price of Constant Contact is very competitive for its entry-level plan (which includes SMS and social media marketing as well) and stays well inside the average range as you increase your contact list.

 This plan includes a website and online store builder, something neither of the other plans on our list offer.
-It also includes unlimited monthly emails and up to five user accounts, so other members of your team can also use the software at no additional cost to you.
+It also includes access to their new AI content recommendations.

-The Core plan starts at $9.99 per month for up to 500 contacts, for a total of just about $120 per year.
+The Lite plan starts at $12 per month for up to 500 contacts, for a total of just about $144 per year.
 You pay on a month-by-month basis.